yuktaX/OWL_LPG_API/README.md

 This project provides a Python-based framework to map OWL ontologies to a labeled property graph (LPG) in Neo4j, infer new knowledge directly on the graph using a custom reasoner, and explore the ontology through a Streamlit-based frontend.

-## 🧠 Motivation
+## Motivation

 OWL ontologies are expressive but RDF-based triple stores can be limited when it comes to graph analytics.
 This project explores how OWL ontologies can be persisted and reasoned over in a graph database like Neo4j, leveraging its native Cypher querying and graph pattern matching.

-## 📁 Project Structure
+## Project Structure

 - `inputs/`
-  Directory for `.owl` files to be uploaded and processed.
+  Folder where OWL ontology input files are placed for processing.

 - `outputs/`
-  Stores generated or exported artifacts like RDF/XML outputs or logs.
+  Folder to store outputs like inferred ontology files or exported graph data.

+- `tests/`
+  Contains test scripts (e.g., pytest-based unit tests) to validate functionality of the project modules.

+- `.env`
+  Stores environment variables like Neo4j credentials.

+- `.gitignore`
+  Specifies intentionally untracked files to ignore in the Git repository.

+- `README.md`
+  Project documentation and usage instructions.

+- `requirements.txt`
+  List of Python package dependencies.

 - `frontend.py`
-  Streamlit app to upload OWL files, trigger reasoning, and visualize results.
+  Streamlit-based GUI for user interaction (upload, connect, query).

 - `main.py`
-  Entrypoint script that ties together mapping, reasoning, and Neo4j connection.
+  CLI entry point for running the full processing pipeline.

+---

+### `ontopylpg/`

+Main Python package containing all ontology-to-graph functionality.

 - `Connector.py`
-  Handles connection setup and authentication to the Neo4j database.
+  Manages the connection to the Neo4j database.

+- `GraphMetaData.py`
+  Extracts and stores ontology-level metadata.

+- `GraphReasoner.py`
+  Core reasoning logic for subclass, object property, inverse property, etc.

 - `Mapper.py`
-  Maps OWL entities (classes, individuals, properties) into the Neo4j property graph.
+  Converts OWL constructs into Neo4j property graph elements.

-- `GraphMetaData.py`
-  Handles ontology-level metadata like ontology IRI, namespaces, and base URI.

 - `OWLHelper.py`
-  Utility functions for OWL file parsing and ontology manipulation using Owlready2.
+  Helper functions for OWL term resolution and formatting.

 - `OWLReadyReasoner.py`
-  Adds inferred subclass and property relationships using Owlready2's reasoner.
+  Integrates Owlready2's built-in reasoner (if needed).

+---

+### ontopylpg/equivalent_reasoner/

+Submodule for handling equivalence-specific reasoning.

-- `GraphReasoner.py`
+- `EquivalenceReasoner.py`
-  Custom reasoner that performs graph-based inferencing directly in Neo4j using Cypher.
+  Abstract class to implement equivalent reasoning functions.

 - `EquivalenceReasoner1.py`
-  (Optional) Handles `owl:sameAs` or equivalence-related reasoning tasks.

-- `Tests/`
-  Contains unit and integration tests (pytest-based).

-- `.env`
-  Environment variables for sensitive info like Neo4j credentials.

-- `requirements.txt`
-  Python package dependencies.
+  Concrete implementation of equivalence reasoning.

-## 🚀 Features
+## Features

 - Upload and parse OWL ontologies using Owlready2.
 - Map OWL constructs to Neo4j's LPG model using py2neo.